 Further, unlike traditional cigarettes, e-cigarettes have varying levels of nicotine.
 This means that a user may inhale a higher dosage of the drug in a shorter amount of time.

-The FDA notes that teenagers have the highest risk of developing nicotine addiction.
+The FDA notes that teenagers have the highest risk of developing nicotine addiction and resulting health problems.

 According to the U.S. Surgeon General, vape products may contain toxic chemicals that harm the body when inhaled.